pingcap/docs-cn/system-variables.md

 - Default value: `32`
 - Range: `[1, 32]`
 - Unit: Rows
 - This variable is used to set the number of rows for the initial chunk during the execution process.
+The number of rows for a chunk directly affects the amount of memory required for a single query.
+You can roughly estimate the memory needed for a single chunk by considering the total width of all columns in the query and the number of rows for the chunk.
+Combining this with the concurrency of the executor, you can make a rough estimation of the total memory required for a single query.
+It is recommended that the total memory for a single chunk does not exceed 16 MiB.

 ### tidb_isolation_read_engines <span class="version-mark">New in v4.0</span>